SDH/SONET Integrated Multi-Services Access Platform

 Typical Front Panel

 These application notes cover many aspects of Integrated Access Multiplexer applications.
-While some are specific to particular products, many are applicable to most any channel bank or IAD.
+While some are specific to particular products, many are applicable to most any of our channel bank, IAD, or TDM aggregation products.
 The principles are the same.

 We invest a great deal of time and effort creating tools like these to assist our customers, so most are available only to DCB customers.
 If you are one of our customers and don't have the required customer access password, please contact your sales representative to obtain your free password.